andrejIka/my-codeigniter-first-blog/README.md

 - custom zip of the application + saving db dump. export as a file and send it by email but delete saved dump via email;
 - manage the site via http requests;
 - attach third-party classes to the codeigniter;
-- manage the site via email messages.
+- manage the site via email messages.-

 Hopefully will do in a ~~week~~ month of learning.
 Good luck for me and have a nice day everyone!